shpz/GameplayTagMacroGenerator/README.md

 3. Each child GameplayTagDataTable only contains one type of GameplayTag, for example, the UI DataTable is named DT_UIGameplayTags.

 4. Each child GameplayTagDataTable has a fixed prefix.
-For example, the UI-related GameplayTags are named http://UI.XXX.XXX.
+For example, the UI-related GameplayTags are named UI.XXX.XXX.

 5. We created an EditorBlueprintUtility in Blueprint to check for duplicate GameplayTags in the DataTables and generate code like this:
 ``` C++